-The Burden of Summer Homework: How To Get Your Kids Doing It and Stop the Summer Slide
+Summer Homework: Get Your Kids to do it and Stop the Summer Slide

 There comes a time during the summer when in the middle of camp and travel schedules – you think, hey did my kid have some homework they were supposed to do over the summer?